dhalianeza/instagram/README.md

 # Description
 this application will help the user to share pictures and videos  to other user olso will be able to sign up and viw post of other users
-This is a clone of  Instagram where people share their  images and videos for other users to view.
-Users can sign up, login, view and post photos, search and follow other users.

 ##  Live Link
  Click [View Site](https://instalite.herokuapp.com/)  to visit the site